nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoparticle-Based:** Pertaining to the nanoparticle technology employed in the drug formulation.

-### Expanded Definition and Usage\nAlbumin-bound paclitaxel represents a significant advancement in chemotherapy formulation, particularly due to its unique delivery system that utilizes human serum albumin to transport paclitaxel.
+### Expanded Definition and Usage:
+Albumin-bound paclitaxel represents a significant advancement in chemotherapy formulation, particularly due to its unique delivery system that utilizes human serum albumin to transport paclitaxel.
 This approach is designed to capitalize on the natural properties of albumin, such as its affinity for certain receptors overexpressed in cancer cells, thereby facilitating targeted delivery and uptake of the chemotherapy drug.
 Such targeted delivery systems are particularly important in oncology as they can enhance drug accumulation in tumors while reducing systemic toxicity.
 The reduced need for premedication and the decreased risk of neuropathic side effects make albumin-bound paclitaxel a more manageable option for patients, potentially improving adherence to treatment regimens and overall quality of care.